 In kindergarten, children begin to grow as independent readers and become more familiar and comfortable with reading.
 Reading is intertwined into the daily life of your kindergartner.
 A kindergarten classroom is full of words and labeled objects.
 Students read and talk about books, as well as read the day’s schedules, class letters, songs, and poems throughout the day.

 In order to build reading skills, your kindergartner:

 - Learns all of the letters of the alphabet (upper case and lower case) and their sounds.

-- Begins to “read” books himself, mainly from memorization.
+- Begins to “read” books himself, mainly by memorization.

-- Reads and listens to stories and then talks about stories, their plots, characters and events.
+- Reads and listens to stories and then talks about the stories, including their plots, characters, and events.

 - Follows words from left to right, top to bottom, and page by page.

 - Adds or substitutes individual sounds in simple, one-syllable words to make new words, such as replacing the “C” in “Cat” with an “R” to create the word “Rat.”

 - Read and Repeat: Have your child “read” her favorite book to you, using her memory, associations, and clues from the pictures.